aitanas/pizza-parlor/README.md

 Describe Pizza.prototype.getCost()

-Test: It will return the price of a small, medium, or large Pizza with no toppings.
+Test: It will return the price of a large Pizza with no toppings.
 Code: let pizza = new Pizza([], "large");
       pizza.getCost();
 Expected Output: 25.00

+Test: It will return the price of a medium Pizza with no toppings.
+Code: let pizza = new Pizza([], "medium");
+      pizza.getCost();
+Expected Output: 20.00

+Test: It will return the price of a small Pizza with no toppings.
+Code: let pizza = new Pizza([], "small");
+      pizza.getCost();
+Expected Output: 15.00

 Test: It will add $0.50 to the total pizza cost when olives, onions, or pepper toppings are selected.
 Code: let pizza = new Pizza(["olives"], "small");